 In particular, you’ll need to decide whether you want to do your taxes yourself or outsource them to a seasoned tax professional.

-H&R Block has got you covered if you’re looking for a good online option or a combination of both options.
-The company’s brick-and-mortar locations are available across the U.S. for anyone who wants in-person help from qualified tax specialists.
+H&R Block has got you covered if you’re looking for a good online option, in-house tax filing, or a combination of both options.

 But if you prefer to file your taxes online, H&R Block’s free and paid online tax software is one of the best options available.
-The company offers a multitude of online tax filing options, and you can upgrade your plan if you’re looking for additional support.
+Here’s what you need to know before you file.